Streaming PCA for Markovian Data: Introduction

+Streaming Principal Component Analysis (PCA) is an important and well studied problem where the principal eigenvector of the sample covariance matrix of a dataset is computed one data-point at a time.
+One of the most popular algorithms for streaming PCA was introduced by Erikki Oja in 1982 \cite{oja-simplified-neuron-model-1982, oja1985stochastic}.
+Most existing analyses of Oja's algorithm are done when the data is sampled IID.

-We consider the streaming PCA problem where the data are sampled from an irreducible, aperiodic, and reversible Markov Chain.
-In many applications, the data-points are not sampled IID but from an MCMC process which is converging to a target stationary distribution.
-Consider, for example, a set of machines, each hosting an arbitrary fraction of data-points or features.
-The machines can communicate with each other using a fixed graph topology that is connected.
-The goal is to design a streaming algorithm that respects this topology for communicating between machines and returns the principal component of the whole dataset.
-One way to achieve this would be to design a Metropolis-Hastings scheme that uses local information to design the transition matrix of a Markov chain with any desired stationary distribution.
+However, in many practical applications, the data-points are dependent and are sampled from an MCMC process converging to a target stationary distribution.
+This naturally arises in the context of token algorithms for Federated PCA settings~\cite{even2023stochastic, DBLP:journals/corr/abs-1907-08059, 9679131} with multiple machines communicating via a fixed and connected graph topology.
+Each machine contains an arbitrary fraction of data-points and the goal is to design a streaming algorithm that respects this topology and returns the principal component of the whole dataset.
+This is typically achieved using a Metropolis-Hastings scheme that uses local information to design the transition matrix of a Markov chain with any desired stationary distribution.
+The stationary distribution, $\pi$, of the random walk is chosen so that the distribution of the samples under $\pi$ matches the uniform distribution over data-points.
 Governed by this Markov chain, a random walker then travels the network of machines and samples one data-point at a time from the current machine, and computes the update.

-However, even when the data stream has reached the stationary distribution, the data-points are dependent, which deviates from the IID setup.
-Our goal is to obtain sharp error bounds for the $\sin^2$ error of the estimate from the streaming PCA algorithm and the true top eigenvector of the unknown covariance matrix.
+However, even under the stationary distribution, the data-points are dependent, which deviates from the IID setup. \textit{Our goal is to obtain a sharp analysis of the $\sin^2$ error of the estimated vector w.r.t true top eigenvector of the unknown covariance matrix in the Markovian setting.}

 \paragraph{Estimating the first principal component with streaming PCA}: Let $X_t$ be a mean zero $d$ dimensional vector with covariance matrix $\Sigma$, and let $\eta_t$ be a decaying learning rate.
 The update rule of Oja's algorithm is given as - \ba{ w_{t} \leftarrow (I + \eta_{t}X_tX_t^{T})w_{t-1}, \;\; w_{t} \leftarrow \frac{w_{t}}{\|w_{t}\|_{2}} } where $w_{t}$ is the estimate of $v_1$ and $\eta_{t}$ is the step-size at timestep $t$.
 We aim to analyse the $\sin^{2}$ error of Oja's iterate at timestep $t$, defined as $1 - \left\langle w_{t},v_{1} \right\rangle^{2}$, where $v_1$ is the top eigenvector of $\Sigma$.